simbioses/cdxuserman/content/006_for_users/009_receiving/cdx_09.md

 - The “**Date of Test**” column shows the **Observation Date**, followed by the time the document was authored (**Authoring Date**).
 - The “**Order Priority**” and “**Requesting Client**” columns are **not** currently used for CDX documents.
 - The “**Discipline**” column identifies the type of CDX document received.
-- The “**Report status**” column displays the status of the document, which can be either
+- The “**Report status**” column displays the status of the document.
-    - active (marks a preliminary document that may be updated),
-    - completed (marks a final document), or
-    - cancelled (marks a document that cancels and earlier one)
 - The “**Ack**” column marks the acknowledgement status of a document.
 -
 ![](https://paper-attachments.dropbox.com/s_D8F55B926E14BC491F2DAD18D930CB06AD57C72BB921C2ECDB6B0AA89F2D0027_1558123878547_image.png)